Updated

 Betting and Gaming Council

-Michael Dugher currently serves as CEO of the Betting and Gaming Council (BGC).
-Since he was appointed in February 2020, he has been responsible for leading changes across the gaming industry.
+Michael Dugher would succeed Brigid Simmonds as the Chair of the Betting and Gaming Council (BGC).
+Since he joined the Council on February 2020, he has been responsible for lobbying and representing his members across the UK gaming industry.

 Education